BunmiFash/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4. This script lists environment variables.
 5. This script lists all local variables and environment variables, and functions.
 6. This script creates a new local variable.
+7. This script creates a new global variable.